Holly was ready to open the door. She grasped the knob and turned it clockwise.

-The door stopped flashing.
-For the ten millennia she’d stood before it, its fickle surface had appeared as steel, water, sky…now it settled into an iron set of bars, like the entrance to a jail cell.
-Holly pushed forward and stepped through.
+For the last ten millennia, the door’s surface had appeared as steel, water, sky…now it settled into an iron set of bars, much like the entrance of a medieval prison cell.

-Her memories solidified, tentative at first, then with a growing sense of sureness and certainty.
+Her memory returned, tentative at first, then with growing sureness and gut-deep certainty.
 She was Holly fucking Dent.
-A teen-queen cheerleader, destined to rule through will alone.
-She would gain entrance to an Ivy League school, become a CEO in record time, transition quickly into national politics, and win the presidency.
-Not for power, but purely as a trophy.
-To show her enemies she could do what she wanted, be who she wanted, and fuck anyone who didn’t agree because she was Holly Fucking De—
+A teen-queen cheerleader, destined to rule through strength and fear.
+She would get her degree at Harvard or Yale, become a CEO in record time, then win the presidency.
+Not for power, but to show her enemies she could do what she wanted, be who she wanted, and fuck anyone who wasn’t on board because she was Holly Fucking De—

-The center of the room came into focus.
-There were two wooden chairs facing across from each other, a round coffee table situated between them.
-The rightmost chair contained a white-haired man, dressed in elegant, fantasy-style clothing.
-A tasteful mix of flowing grays and muted whites, like something made for a dorky-ass Elf from Lord of the Rings.
+As her identity crystallized, the center of the room came into focus.
+There were two wooden chairs facing inward, a round coffee table set between them.
+On the rightmost chair was a white-haired man dressed in a tasteful mix of flowing grays, like a dorky-ass Elf from Lord of the Rings.
 His right leg was folded over his left—a “smart man’s” sitting posture.
-Under other circumstances, Holly would have thought this effeminate and weak, but somehow, he still seemed masculine.
+Under normal circumstances, Holly would have thought this effeminate and weak, but somehow, he still seemed masculine.

 “Please,” he repeated.
 “Sit.”
 He extended a hand toward the other chair.

-She sat slowly, looking cautiously from side to side.
+She slowly sat, looking cautiously from side to side.
 Her guarded manner elicited a chuckle.

 “This isn’t a trap.”

 Holly snorted.
 “I have faith in myself, motherfucker.”

 The stranger sighed.
-“I’m pretty sure I know what you’ll do, but nevertheless, I’m under obligation to give you a choice.”
+“I’m pretty sure I know what you’ll do.
+Nevertheless, I’m under obligation to give you a choice.”

 The stranger arched an eyebrow.
 “Which is?”

 The stranger sounded a little sad.
 “As I expected.”

 “You have something I want.”
 Holly gave him a menacing stare.